 There are TWO types of intervention orders:

-2. A Personal Safety Intervention Order (protects you from someone other than a family member).
+Protects you from someone other than a family member

 If you are the Applicant, you can apply for an intervention order in any Magistrates’ Court in Victoria.
 It is a good idea to have legal advice and to learn about the process and your options.
 These matters can have multiple hearings if contested.